7 days Masai Mara Wildlife Safari

 Day 1: Out of Nairobi

-You will meet and greet our representative at the airport to start the 7 Days Masai Mara Wildlife Safari, where you shall be briefed about the safari trip.
+On the 7 Days Masai Mara Wildlife Safari, you will meet and greet our representative at the airport to start the 7 Days Masai Mara Wildlife Safari, where you shall be briefed about the safari trip.

 Depart Nairobi heading south along the floor of the great rift valley, passing Narok climb the western wall entering Hemingway’s country ‘’Serengeti plans’’ Lunch at Narok.